Regi0/Ping/readme.md

 1. Create a ping request from your device to an IP address -> Ping a device
--> Write away the end result
+-> Write away the end result in a file
+DONE

 2. Create a ping request from a switch to an IP address